the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 # (WIP) Software Citation with CITATION.cff

 The [Citation File Format](https://citation-file-format.github.io) lets you provide citation metadata for software or datasets in plaintext files that are easy to read by both humans and machines.
-To provide this metadata, create a `CITATION.cff` file and include it with your software or dataset.
+To provide this metadata, start by writing a `CITATION.cff` file and include it with your software or dataset.
 A `CITATION.cff` file aggregates the information in a key-value format that can be easily interpreted and updated by humans, and easily parsed and converted with existing tools.

 (cm-citable-cff-why)=